-- (a) an action in which a motion for default judgment is filed; - (b) an action which on initial review should be dismissed or administratively closed, unless there is consent; or - (c) an action identified by a majority of the district judges or subject to reassignment under Subdivision (a). - (4) On the filing of a civil action eligible for direct assignment to a magistrate judge, the clerk shall deliver to the plaintiff(s) the Consent/Non-Consent to United States Magistrate Judge Jurisdiction form HERE, which the plaintiff(s) shall attach to the summons and serve on the defendant(s).
-Failure to serve the Consent/Non-Consent to United States Magistrate Judge Jurisdiction form shall not affect the validity of service of process or personal jurisdiction over a defendant.
-Unless otherwise ordered, each party shall complete and file the Consent/Non-Consent to United States Magistrate Judge Jurisdiction form no later than (a) seven days before the scheduling conference, if any; or (b) 45 days after the filing of the first response, other than an answer, to the operative complaint, whichever is earlier.
-Filing of the Consent/Non-Consent to United States Magistrate Judge Jurisdiction form is mandatory. - (5) Consent to magistrate judge jurisdiction is voluntary, and no adverse consequence shall result if consent is declined. - (6) In a civil action assigned directly to a magistrate judge, if all parties consent to magistrate judge jurisdiction, the magistrate judge shall notify the Chief Judge or his/her designee, who shall determine whether to enter an order of reference under 28 U.S.C. § 636(c). - (7) Any party added to the civil action after reference to a magistrate judge shall be notified by the clerk of the obligation to complete and file the mandatory Consent/Non-Consent to United States Magistrate Judge Jurisdiction form.
-If any added party does not consent to magistrate judge jurisdiction within 21 days from the date of the notice, the civil action shall be assigned to a district judge under D.C.COLO.LCivR 40.1(a), and the magistrate judge shall continue on the case as if consent had been declined initially. - (8) If consent to magistrate judge jurisdiction is declined by any party, no order of reference is entered or the order of reference is vacated, the civil action shall be assigned to a district judge under D.C.COLO.LCivR 40.1(a), and the magistrate judge shall continue on the case as if consent had been declined initially.
+- (a) an action in which a motion for default judgment is filed; - (b) an action which on initial review should be dismissed or administratively closed, unless there is consent; or - (c) an action identified by a majority of the district judges or subject to reassignment under Subdivision (a). - (4) On the filing of a civil action eligible for direct assignment to a magistrate judge, the clerk shall deliver to the plaintiff(s) the Consent/Non-Consent to United States Magistrate Judge Jurisdiction Consent/Non-Consent Fform HERE, which the plaintiff(s) shall attach to the summons and serve on the defendant(s).
+Failure to serve the Consent/Non-Consent to United States Magistrate Judge Jurisdiction Consent/Non-Consent to United States Magistrate Judge Jurisdiction Consent/Non-Consent Fform shall not affect the validity of service of process or personal jurisdiction over a defendant.
+Unless otherwise ordered, each party shall complete and file the Consent/Non-Consent to United States Magistrate Judge Jurisdiction Consent/Non-Consent Fform no later than (a) seven days before the scheduling conference, if any; or (b) 45 days after the filing of the first response, other than an answer, to the operative complaint, whichever is earlier.
+Filing of the Consent/Non-Consent to United States Magistrate Judge Jurisdiction Consent/Non-Consent form to United States Magistrate Judge Jurisdiction States Magistrate Judge Jurisdiction Consent/Non-Consent Fform no later than (a) seven days before the scheduling conference, if any; or (b) 45 days after the filing of the first response, other than an answer, to the operative complaint, whichever is earlier.
+Filing of the Consent/Non-Consent Fform is mandatory. - (5) Consent to magistrate judge jurisdiction is voluntary, and no adverse consequence shall result if consent is declined. - (6) In a civil action assigned directly to a magistrate judge, if all parties consent to magistrate judge jurisdiction, the magistrate judge shall notify the Chief Judge or his/her designee, who shall determine whether to enter an order of reference under 28 U.S.C. § 636(c). - (7) Any party added to the civil action after reference to a magistrate judge shall be notified by the clerk of the obligation to complete and file the mandatory Consent/Non-Consent to United States Magistrate Judge Jurisdiction Consent/Non-Consent Fform.
+If any added party does not consent to magistrate judge jurisdiction within 21 days from the date of the notice, the civil action shall be assigned to a district judge under D.C.COLO.LCivR 40.1(a), and the magistrate judge shall continue on the case as if consent had been declined initially. - (8) If consent to magistrate judge jurisdiction is declined by any party, no order of reference is entered or the order of reference is vacated, the civil action shall be assigned to a district judge under D.C.COLO.LCivR

+40.1(a), and the magistrate judge shall continue on the case as if consent had been declined initially.